 If you have been playing for quite some time, you will probably notice people throwing terms like “AF,” “PFR” or “VP$IP” around.

 With a little run through of the poker terms and stats, you will realize how simple and instrumental they are.

 They are also accurate tools which can help you increase your chances of winning.

-The software monitors all types of data including the number of hands you played.
+The software also monitors all types of data including the number of hands you played.
 It also keeps track of your win rate or the frequency of wins per hand.

 Imagine all these data provided with just a few clicks.
-The information to help you win is right at your fingertips.
+The information to help you win is also right at your fingertips.

 The internet provides a good list of poker software to work with.
 It should be ideal to go through forums and poker information sites to check which ones are best to work with.